arne48/tinkerboard_io/README.md

 For an overview of the header please check this image from Asus: [Link](https://dlcdnimgs.asus.com/websites/global/products/UUSx6FPuqP3uZrhv/images/pic_gpio.png)

 __Error Handling__
-To prevent spamming of the console errors are handled quietly.
-If operation is illegal it will neither crash or print an error message in those cases no operation will be executed and if applicable a default value will be returned.
+To prevent spamming of the console errors are handled quiete and gracefully.
+If an operation is illegal it will neither crash or print an error message in those cases no operation will be executed and in case of a non-void function a default value will be returned.

 #### Board Init
-_Maps the hardware into virtual memory and resets header pins to input_ __returns:__ 1 if initialization was successful otherwise returns 0
+_Maps the hardware into virtual memory and resets header pins to inputs_ __returns:__ 1 if initialization was successful otherwise returns 0
 ```cpp
 int tinkerboard_init(void);
 ```
 #### Board De-Init
-_If gpio memory is available it is resetting the header and finally unmapping virtual memory of gpio, cru and spi_
+_If gpio memory is available it resets the header and finally will unmap the virtual memory of gpio, cru and spi_
 ```cpp
 void tinkerboard_end(void);
 ```